Delaunay Weighted Two-sample Test for High-dimensional Data by Incorporating Geometric Information: Experiments

-Figure \ref{fig:location} presents ECDFs of the $p$-value of the Delaunay weighted test in comparison with other methods under the location alternative.
-For both $d=20$ and $d=50$, the power of the Delaunay weighted test tends to $1$ as the total sample size $n_1+n_0$ grows, demonstrating its ability in distinguishing the location difference of distributions.
+Table \ref{Euclidean_location} presents the power of the Delaunay weighted test in comparison with other methods under the location alternative.
+For both $d=20$ and $d=50$, the power of the Delaunay weighted test tends to $1$ as the total sample size $n_1+n_0$ grows, demonstrating its ability to distinguish the location difference of distributions.
 Compared with the existing ones, our test outperforms the $k$-NN test and the regression test and it yields comparable power with the $k$-MST test, while the kernel test and the $e$-distance test possess the highest power.
+However, the power difference between these two tests and our Delaunay weighted test becomes smaller for $d=50$.
 As expected, the covariance test is powerless, because it is not consistent in distinguishing the location difference.

-Figure \ref{fig:scale} presents empirical distributions of the $p$-value under the direction alternative, where our method outperforms all the tests in comparison, except that the covariance test has comparable power.
-Under the direction alternative, our test, which takes the direction information into account, is more powerful than those tests only using the distance information.
+Table \ref{Euclidean_direction} presents the power of the Delaunay weighted test in comparison with other methods under the direction alternative.
+Our method outperforms all the tests in comparison, except that the covariance test has comparable power.
+Under the direction alternative, our test, which takes the direction information into account, is more powerful than those tests that only use the distance information.
 The advantage of our Delaunay weighted test over the others further amplifies when the dimension $d$ grows to $50$, because the information contained in the Euclidean distance diminishes as $d$ grows.